LoGan070raGnaR/CEHGuideBook/003 - Enumeration.md

 ##### Steps

+- To install: `sudo apt install ldap-utils`
 - Perform LDAP Enumeration with Idapsearch:
-   - Execute `Idapsearch -h [Target IP Address] -x -s base namingcontexts` to gather details related to naming contexts.
+   - Execute `ldapsearch -h [Target IP Address] -x -s base namingcontexts` to gather details related to naming contexts.
      - `-x`: Specifies simple authentication
      - `-h`: Specifies the host
      - `-s`: Specifies the scope

 - Retrieve Information about Primary Domain:
-   - Execute `Idapsearch -h [Target IP Address] -x -b "DC=CEH,DC=com"` to obtain more information about the primary domain.
+   - Execute `ldapsearch -h [Target IP Address] -x -b "DC=CEH,DC=com"` to obtain more information about the primary domain.
      - `-b`: Specifies the base DN for search

 - Retrieve Information about All Objects:
-   - Execute `Idapsearch -x -h [Target IP Address] -b "DC=CEH,DC=com" "objectclass=*"` to retrieve information related to all objects in the directory tree.
+   - Execute `ldapsearch -x -h [Target IP Address] -b "DC=CEH,DC=com" "objectclass=*"` to retrieve information related to all objects in the directory tree.

 - Understand Idapsearch Usage:
    - Recognize that Idapsearch is a tool used for enumerating AD users, enabling attackers to establish connections with LDAP servers and conduct searches with specific filters.